Skip to Main Content

 Can you film night landscapes in Morocco?

+Here is how the picture comes together.
 Yes.
 Using high-ISO cameras we capture moonlit Saharan dunes at Erg Chebbi, Milky Way astrophotography in the Atlas Mountains, and long-exposure shots of Aït Benhaddou.
-Morocco's Sahara and Atlas regions offer some of Africa's finest dark-sky cinematography locations, with year-round clear skies.
+Morocco's Sahara and Atlas regions give some of Africa's finest dark-sky cinematography locations, with year-round clear skies.

 Need Night Vision Filming?